tmontes/python-wires/README.rst

 |

-``wires`` is a library to facilitate "callable wiring" by decoupling callers from callees and avoiding passing around multiple callables in Python code; it can be used as a callable-based event system or, again callable-based, publish-subscribe like solution.
+``wires`` is a library to facilitate "call wiring" by decoupling callers from callees; it can be used as a callable-based event system or publish-subscribe like solution.

-Minimal usage example:
+Minimal example:

 .. code-block:: python